exoplatform/exo-documentation/docs/Application.rst

 Edit the
 ``webapps/ecmexplorer.war!/skin/icons/24x24/DefaultStylesheet.css`` file
-(for the default Skin) and add the icon definition as below (in this case, the "ManageUnLock" icon is re-used but you could add your own picture into the ``webapps/ecmexplorer.war!/skin/icons/24x24/DefaultSkin`` directory):
+and add the icon definition as below (in this case, the "ManageUnLock" icon is re-used but you could add your own picture into the ``webapps/ecmexplorer.war!/skin/icons/24x24/DefaultSkin`` directory):